stanwood/handbook/README.md

 2. Code and documentation: Every team member has read permissions.
 3. Our Head of Automation closely guards writing-permissions.
 4. Contact the Head of Automation in #operations in Slack if you need more permissions.
-5. Every admin permission should be with three people: CEO, Head of backend development, Head of Automation.
+5. Every admin permission should be with three people: MD, Head of backend development, Head of Automation.